nathancox/silverstripe-linkfield/README.md

 	...

 	$fields->addFieldToTab('Root.Content.URL', $urlField = new LinkField('URL', 'URL to link to'));
+	// optionally set the labels for the fields
 	$urlField->setConfig(array(
 		'localLabel' => 'A page on this site',
 		'remoteLabel' => 'Another site or URL'